Venture-Miner/nfboost-backoffice/docs/access-control/role-control/delete-role.md

 # DELETE ROLE

-To delete a role in the backoffice, the user must click "Trash" icon next to the "Settings" icon.
+To delete a role, click "Trash" icon next to the "Settings" icon.

 ![1](/img/registernovarole.png)